pri-avhad/Practice/MCQs.md

   <li>95, 50, 60, 40, 27, 23, 22, 25, 10, 9, 15, 29</li>
 </ol>

-Answer: B
-You can refer to: https://www.w3schools.com/sql/sql_alter.asp
+Answer: B <br/>You can refer to: https://www.w3schools.com/sql/sql_alter.asp

 **Q. In SQL, which of the following commands is used to add a column to a table in a database?**